 CANADA STOCKS-TSX opens higher as material stocks gain

-May 7 (Reuters) - Canada's main stock index opened higher on Friday as material stocks rose tracking gold prices, which were set for their best week in six months on lower dollar and Treasury yields.
+May 14 (Reuters) - Canada's main stock index opened higher on Friday, supported by material stocks as gold prices gained on a weaker U.S. dollar after U.S. Federal Reserve officials downplayed inflation concerns.

 ((Shivani.Kumaresan@thomsonreuters.com; +1 646 223 8780;))